(What is the right things to do when it comes to relationships between the various races. Image source: http://www.essex.ac.uk/)

 There is a 4 way intersection and let’s assume that the traffic is heavy and there is no traffic lights or traffic policeman on sight (ya, no hidden cameras as well).
 Let’s assume further that it is the morning rush.
 What do you think will happen at this intersection?

-In Malaysia, it is rather impossible unless everyone woke up and decided to do the right thing.
+In Malaysia, it is rather impossible unless everyone wakes up and decides to do the right thing.
 In a country where queue-jumping and racing on the emergency lane is a norm, being at the intersection is going to be a nightmare.

-Now picture the same scenario but this time, imagine that there is a law called “Intersection Rules Act” which makes it unlawful to drive and choke up the intersection if the road is congested.
+Now picture the same scenario but this time, imagine that there is a law called the “Intersection Rules Act” which makes it unlawful to drive and choke up the intersection if the road is congested.
 Imagine that the Act also makes it unlawful for queue jumpers and road hoggers.
-Punishment is 5 years in jail or a very high penalty is imposed on law breakers.
+Punishment is 5 years in jail or a very high penalty is imposed on lawbreakers.

 What will happen to the intersection now?
-Will the ruly, crazy Malaysian drivers still behave at the intersection?
+Will the rude crazy Malaysian drivers still behave at the intersection?
+Will the fear of being punished push people to behave properly?

 The Cabinet has scrapped the proposed Race Relations Act, says Culture, Arts and Heritage Minister Datuk Seri Shafie Apdal.
 The Cabinet decided two weeks ago against having such an Act after studying the matter thoroughly, he said.